woojiahao/tp/docs/team/sp4ce-cowboy.md

   **Justification:** To provide a seamless and consistent visual experience across UniCa$h for a better user-experience.

-_**Addendum**: The focus on color consistency and user experience across UniCa$h is motivated by certain scientific [studies](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599]) that show a positive correlation between color complexity and user engagement.
+_**Highlights/Addendum**: The focus on color consistency and user experience across UniCa$h is motivated by certain scientific [studies](https://www.sciencedirect.com/science/article/abs/pii/S0167811623000599]) that show a positive correlation between color complexity and user engagement.
 [This](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283) study found certain design elements contribute to increased user engagement especially by young adults.
-The UI components are intended to increase target user (university students, are mostly young adults) engagement with UniCa$h, and consequently lead to improvement in personal financial management.
+The UI components are intended to increase target user (university students, are mostly young adults) engagement with UniCa$h, and consequently lead to improvement in personal financial management._

 **Decommissioned Features** (Some features that I had implemented but removed due to various constraints)